Cardiff & District League

 The Cardiff & District League is a football league covering the city of Cardiff and surrounding areas in South Wales.
-The leagues are at the seventh to tenth levels of the Welsh football league system.
+The leagues are at the seventh to ninth levels of the Welsh football league system.

 Area of the league

 Clubs within the bounds of St Mellons, Rumney, Tremorfa, Splott, The Docks, Llandough, Bonvilston, Peterstone, Super Ely, Radyr, Pentyrch, Gwaelod y Garth, Taffs Well, Thornhill, Lisvane, Cyncoed, Pentwyn and Llanrumney are eligible to apply to play in the league.

 Divisions

-The league is composed of four divisions.
+The league is composed of three divisions.